NLnetLabs/cascade/doc/manual/source/hsms.rst

 Setting up `kmip2pkcs11`
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To work with a HSM using its PKCS#11 interface, Cascade requires our
+To work with an HSM using its PKCS#11 interface, Cascade requires our
 :program:`kmip2pkcs11` relay.
 If you installed Cascade via a DEB or RPM
 package you should also already have the :program:`kmip2pkcs11` software
 installed, unless you explicitly opted not to install it.
 If installing via